Clean hair brushes and combs keep your hair clean longer by ensuring you're not adding lint or fluff to your hair after washing it.

 The bristles have a nasty habit of grabbing and holding dust, dirt, and hair styling products.

-Cleaning these hair-tamers is quick and easy.
-All you'll need is regular hair shampoo, running water, and a toothpick for really settled-in hairbrush hair).
+The good news: Weekly cleanings are both quick and easy.
+All you need is shampoo, running water, and a toothpick (for really settled-in hairbrush hair).
 Here's how the cleaning program shakes out:

-Continue gently removing debris until all the hair and visible buildup on the base and bristles is removed.
+Continue gently removing debris until all the hair and visible buildup on the base and on the bristles disappear.